temtum/lmdb-lib/README.md

 #### How did you do it?

-These are the places I got my knowledge when developing node-lmdb:
+These are the places I got my knowledge when developing lmdb-lib:

 * V8 reference documentation: http://bespin.cz/~ondras/html/
 * Node.js C++ addons documentation: http://nodejs.org/api/addons.html